Khalsa Mahima: Khalsa Mahima of the Dasam Granth

-Praise to the caste-less Khalsa.
+Praise of the Khalsa cannot be said.

+Literarily, it means that the complete praise of the Khalsa can never be said, that is, it is limitless.

 Kirpa Ram, was one such Brahmin who joined the Khalsa shedding his caste and Varna and preached Gurmat, taught and fought and martyred in Battle of Chamkaur.

 Khalsa Mahima of the Sarabloh Granth

 In Sarabloh Granth, the composition is present under the title "Bisanupad Dhanuaki Dev Plasi" on line 459, which starts with Khalsa Mero Roop Hai Khaas.

 The Sarbloh Granth is revered as the Khalsa's third main scripture by many, including the Nihang Singhs, but it is otherwise unknown to the general Sikh community.
 The Khalsa Mahima composition from the Sarbloh Granth, ironically, is probably the more well-known of the two.
 Many Sikhs have probably heard the hymn "Khalsa Mero Roop Hai Khaas," a Shabad that many Ragis have performed over the years.

 Though the authenticity of Sarabloh Granth is uncertain, its treatment of Khalsa is traditionally and philosophically accurate.
 Khalsa Akaal Purakh Ki Fauj is the phrase of Saint-Soldiery, common among Sikhs, which is commonly recited as Khalsa Kaal Purakh Ki Fauj (Page 531), is present in that composition.
 This hymn is also called Khalsa da Martaba.
 It is also considered to be a Vaisakhi Hymn.